vanduong0504/Social-Network/README.md

     * K-means Clustering

 ## Results
-This is summary tables for our project.
+This is two summary tables for our project.
 For details go [here](Results).

 ### Important characters
 We choose **TOP 5 IMPORTANT CHARACTERS** from five different measures.